-Compensation from a personal injury lawsuit can cover your medical expenses, damages, and even punish the guilty party.
-The drunk driving accident attorneys at Bader Scott Injury Lawyers are standing by to hear your story, evaluate your case, and explain your rights.
-Call our law office today to learn more during a free consultation at (404) 888-8888.
+Compensation from a personal injury claim or lawsuit can cover your medical expenses, help you cope with your pain and suffering, and even punish the guilty party.
+The drunk driving accident team at Bader Scott Injury Lawyers is standing by to hear your story, evaluate your case, and explain your rights.

 The Difference Between Criminal and Civil Cases in Drunk Driving Accidents

 If you have been in a car accident before, you may be used to the process of determining fault and dealing with insurance companies.
 In car crashes, often someone was negligent, leading to the accident.
 In other words, a person either acted or failed to act in a way that led to the collision.
 The person responsible can therefore be held liable for expenses related to the accident.